apigee/consumer-data-standards-au/README.md

 ## Shared Flows

-There are 15 shared flows that implement common functionality required by the Banking, Admin and dynamic client registration APIs.
+There are 17 shared flows that implement common functionality required by the Banking, Admin and dynamic client registration APIs.

+1. *add-response-fapi-interaction-id*: Includes *x-fapi-interaction-id* header in responses and error messages
+2. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagination information, if applicable.
+3. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
+4. *authenticate-with-private-key-jwt*: Implements *private_key_jwt* client authentication method.
-1. *check-request-headers*: Makes sure mandatory headers are included in a request, and that headers have acceptable values.
+5. *check-request-headers*: Makes sure mandatory headers are included in a request, and that headers have acceptable values.
+6. *check-token-not-reused*: Validates that a JWT token has not been previously seen by caching its JTI claim for a specified amount of time.
+Used in Register token validation shared flows, as well as dynamic client registration.
+7. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
+Also records type of token operations (for *customerCount* and *recipientCount* metrics)
-2. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
+8. *decide-if-customer-present*: Determines whether a request has a customer present or is unattended.
 This impact the traffic thresholds and performance SLOs applied to the request.
 Used by the *check-request-headers* shared flow, but can also be used independently.
-3. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
+9. *get-jwks-from-dynamic-uri*: Retrieves (and caches) a JWKS from a URI.
+10. *get-ppid*: Returns a unique Pairwise Pseudonym Identifier based on a sector and a customer Id.
+Uses a KVM to persist the generated PPIds.
+The sector is an attribute of the registered app for a given data receiver, determined at registration time, according to the CDS specifications.
-4. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
+11. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
-5. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagination information, if applicable.
-6. *add-response-fapi-interaction-id*: Includes *x-fapi-interaction-id* header in responses and error messages
-7. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
-8. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
-Also records type of token operations (for *customerCount* and *recipientCount* metrics)
+12. *validate-audience-in-jwt*: Validates the audience claim in an authorisation JWT token as specified in version 1.6
-9. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards
+13. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards
+14. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
-10. *validate-ssa*: Validates a Software Statement Assertion included in a dynamic client registration request, as specified in Section [Dynamic Client Registration](https://cdr-register.github.io/register/#dynamic-client-registration) of the CDR Register standards
+15. *validate-ssa*: Validates a Software Statement Assertion included in a dynamic client registration request, as specified in Section [Dynamic Client Registration](https://cdr-register.github.io/register/#dynamic-client-registration) of the CDR Register standards
-11. *check-token-not-reused*: Validates that a JWT token has not been previously seen by caching its JTI claim for a specified amount of time.
-Used in Register token validation shared flows, as well as dynamic client registration.
-12. *get-jwks-from-dynamic-uri*: Retrieves (and caches) a JWKS from a URI.
-13. *authenticate-with-private-key-jwt*: Implements *private_key_jwt*  client authentication method.
+16. *verify-idp-id-token*: Verifies the JWT ID token issued by the IDP and stores the relevant claims into variables for reuse
-14. *verify-mtls-and-hok*: Can be configured to check that mTLS is used on a given request, and, if mTLS is used, that the client certificate being presented is the same used for acquiring a token (Holder of Key verification)
+17. *verify-mtls-and-hok*: Can be configured to check that mTLS is used on a given request, and, if mTLS is used, that the client certificate being presented is the same used for acquiring a token (Holder of Key verification)
-15. *validate-audience-in-jwt*: Validates the audience claim in an authorisation JWT token as specified in version 1.6

-There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints